 After You Pick Your RV

 The costs don’t end when you choose the particular RV that meets your needs and requirements.
-Depending upon how well equipped your choice is, there may be necessary additional items to acquire.
+Depending on how well equipped your choice is, there may be necessary additional items to acquire.

 In addition, if you don’t have room in your garage or on your own property, you will need to add a monthly storage fee to the list.
-If you aren’t buying with cash there is the added cost of financing your purchase.
+If you aren’t buying with cash you must also pay to finance your purchase.

-Unfortunately the costs do not end with the purchase of your RV.
-Insurance is also an important cost factor to include in your decision process.
+Unfortunately, the total RV cost will be more than the initial RV price.
+You should also factor in insurance to your decision process.
 The cost of insurance is typically in line with the value and type of the RV you choose.

 Let’s also not forget that your local government gets its share of the sale price through sales tax as annual fees.
-In most states they come in the form of registration and inspections.
+In most states, they come in the form of registration and inspections.
 These costs are of course dependent upon the type of RV you choose.
-Some of the smaller and lighter options are exempted from the inspection fees, but it is important to do the research in your area to determine what is required.
+The government exempts some of the smaller and lighter options from the inspection fees.
+It is important, however, to do the research in your area to determine what is required.

 Operating costs cannot be overlooked.
 A beautiful new RV is only a good investment if it can be used as often as possible, or if you rent it out when you aren’t using it.
 Due to the amount invested in this type of purchase, the less you use it or rent it, the less valuable your choice may be.

-On the other hand, if you aren’t smart with where and how you use it, your RV can add more costs through high camping fees, excessive fuel costs, as well as maintenance and upkeep.
+On the other hand, if you aren’t smart with where and how you use it, your RV cost can add up through high camping fees, excessive fuel costs, as well as maintenance and upkeep.

-If after you evaluate all of these options and costs, the RV life seem too expensive or unattainable, there is another option that can be considered!
+If after you find these options too expensive, there’s another option.
 There are some great RV rental options out there.
 For example, companies like RVshare.com connect renters with private owners similar to Airbnb.